CyberKnight Kicks Off Annual Zero Trust CISO MENA Roadshow

 Date

-(MENAFN- cyber Knight Technologies) Dubai, UAE - October 29, 2024: CyberKnight, a leading pure-play cybersecurity advisor and value-added distributor in the META region, begins its highly anticipated annual CISO roadshow, themed "Beyond Resilience: Zero Trust Security 2.0."
+(MENAFN- Active DMC) Dubai, UAE - October 30, 2024: CyberKnight, a leading pure-play cybersecurity advisor and value-added distributor in the META region, begins its highly anticipated annual CISO roadshow, themed "Beyond Resilience: Zero Trust Security 2.0."
 Starting in Riyadh, Saudi Arabia, on October 30th, CyberKnight will journey across the MENA region, bringing together industry experts across government, enterprise, and financial sectors as well as cybersecurity technology leaders to discuss today’s security challenges and solutions.

 The CyberKnight roadshow will continue its tour over the course of November and December through Qatar, Oman, Bahrain, Kuwait, Egypt, Morocco, Jordan and UAE focusing on going Beyond Resilience with Zero Trust Security 2.0, privacy, data security posture management, and the impact of AI in cybersecurity.
 CyberKnight will showcase innovative approaches to tackle cyber threats and adapt to the complexities of modern security requirements, while adhering to local compliance regulations.
 The series of events will feature solutions from leading technology partners, including: